-The closest existing fire station to the City of Bradbury is Station 44 located at 1105 Highland Avenue, Duarte, California, which includes a three (3)-person Engine Company staffed with a Captain, a Firefighter Specialist, and a Firefighter, and a four (4)-person Assessment Engine Company8 with a Captain, a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter, 24-hours per day/seven days a week.
-Station 32, located at 605 North Angeleno Avenue, Azusa, California, is the next closest station, which includes a four (4)-person Paramedic Engine Company staffed with a Captain, a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter, and a two (2)-person Paramedic Squad truck with two (2) Firefighter/Paramedics, 24-hours per day/seven days per week provide an effective firefighting force for the Chadwick Ranch Estates Project.
+The closest existing fire station to the City of Bradbury is Station 44 located at 1105 Highland Avenue, Duarte, California, which includes a three (3)-person Engine Company staffed with a Captain, a Firefighter Specialist, and a Firefighter, and a four (4)-person Assessment Engine Company with a Captain, a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter, 24-hours per day/seven days a week.
+Station 32, located at 605 North Angeleno Avenue, Azusa, California, is the next closest station, which includes a four (4)-person Paramedic Engine Company staffed with a Captain, a Firefighter Specialist, a Firefighter/Paramedic, and a Firefighter, and a two (2)-person Paramedic Squad truck with two (2) Firefighter/Paramedics, 24-hours per day/seven days per week provide an effective firefighting force for the Chadwick Ranch Estates Project.
 Station 29 houses a three (3)-person Paramedic Engine Company, a four (4)-person Quint Company, and a tow (2)-person Paramedic Squad truck; Station 48 staffs a four (4)-person Engine Company; and Station 169 staffs a three (3)-person Engine Company.